 When a loved one passes on, there is a natural desire to honor their life and legacy.
 This can come in many forms, but especially for those who hold their faith closely, honoring their deeply held Catholic beliefs can be a beautiful gesture.

-Eligibility for Catholic Funeral
+Eligibility for Catholic Funeral Rites and Traditions

 To have a Catholic funeral, the deceased must have been baptized and confirmed in the Catholic faith.
 With the consultation of a priest, exceptions may be made for certain circumstances, such as for young children not yet baptized, or for catechumens, or those who are in the process of joining the Catholic church.
 Catholics who have not been actively practicing their faith, but who are from a Catholic family, may be considered eligible as well.